SafuhSa/Sinuous-Js-game/readme.md

 This app will consist of a single screen with the simulation canvas, playback controls, probabilities controls and nav links to the Github, my LinkedIn.

-The simulation canvas will include a dropdown for selecting the initial color of the creation object.
-Users will click and drag to create objects of a certain size and vector angle.

 Playback controls along the top will include Start, Pause and Restart buttons.

 On the left near the bottom, will be an expandable menu allowing users to select the 'levels'.